julia-users-nz/julia-users-nz.github.io/README.md

 This site co-ordinates [Julia](https://julialang.org) events in New Zealand.
 To be in the loop, sign up [for the mailing list below](#mailing-list).

-### Upcoming events

-#### Julia NZ Meetup #3: 14 April 2021, 6 pm

-We will have [Dr. Anthony Blaom](https://github.com/ablaom) from the University of Auckland & the Alan Turning Institute talking about [MLJ.jl](https://alan-turing-institute.github.io/MLJ.jl/dev/).

-- **Featured Talk:**    Multi-paradigm machine learning in Julia
-- **Speaker:**          Dr Anthony Blaom (University of Auckland & The Alan Turning Institute)
-- **Date:**             Wednesday, 14 April 2021
-- **Time:**             6:00 p.m.
-- **Location:**         Room 610, Level 6, Building 303, Department of Physics, University of Auckland

-**Abstract:** [MLJ.jl](https://alan-turing-institute.github.io/MLJ.jl/dev/) is a relatively mature toolbox written in Julia providing a common interface and meta-algorithms for selecting, tuning, evaluating, composing, controlling, and comparing over 150 machine learning models written in Julia and other languages.
-After recalling the main ideas and workflows in machine learning practice, I shall describe what some of the main priorities of the MLJ project have been, and give a brief demonstration.

-The meetup will also be streamed via Zoom.
-[Click here to join](https://massey.zoom.us/j/83346742329?pwd=NnE3UzVnNEtCQ21qaVNiTEtIdWVJZz09) or use the meeting ID **833 4674 2329** (password: 0632).

-If you wish to attend, either in person or online, please [**sign up here**](https://forms.gle/YLbXTmnpL8hBZVzt8).

 ### Who uses Julia in NZ?

 One reason for starting this group is to gain visibility into some of the cool